 Best Disney World Deluxe Resorts for families of 5+

-Disney’s deluxe resorts are generally the ones closest to the theme parks.
-Rooms at the deluxe resorts are typically the most expensive at Walt Disney World.
+Disney’s deluxe resorts are typically the ones closest to the theme parks.
+Rooms at the deluxe resorts are usually the most expensive at Walt Disney World.
 There are six Disney hotels suitable for large families in this class.

-One of the marquee resorts at Walt Disney World, Disney’s Grand Floridian Resort and Spa is absolutely enormous—as are its guest rooms.
-The rooms have a fun Mary Poppins Returns theme, where kids will love spotting Mary, Bert, and the cute penguins from the movies throughout the room.
+One of the marquee resorts at Walt Disney World, Disney’s Grand Floridian Resort and Spa, is absolutely enormous, as are its guest rooms.
+The rooms have a fun Mary Poppins Returns theme.
+Kids will love spotting Mary, Bert, and the cute penguins from the movies throughout the room.

 DISNEY DINING: 11 One-of-a-Kind Disney Foods You Need to Try at Disney World

-What I love most about these rooms is the ample amount of storage from a wall that’s entirely covered by closets so everyone can unpack and not have to live out of their suitcase.
+What I love most about these rooms is the ample storage, including a wall that’s covered by closets.
+This allows everyone to unpack and not have to live out of their suitcase.
 No matter which building your guest room is located in, the views are likely to be great with Seven Seas Lagoon, the Monorail, or Magic Kingdom all in view.

 Disney’s Contemporary Resort is made up of multiple buildings, though most people think of the iconic main building that the monorail travels through every few minutes.
-Those traveling with kids will want to book one of the main building rooms that were recently refurbished to reflect The Incredibles.
+Those traveling with kids will want to book a stay in the main building, where rooms are themed to The Incredibles.
 These rooms for large families have two queen beds and one day bed, comfortably sleeping five guests.

 If you’re looking for a more adult atmosphere at your Disney hotel, consider booking one of the garden wings at Disney’s Contemporary Resort; these are adjacent to the main tower and have a fabulous view of Bay Lake.
-These rooms also have the new Incredibles theming but are a bit quieter since the monorail doesn’t travel through.
+These rooms also have the new Incredibles theming, but are a bit quieter since the monorail doesn’t travel through.
+If I’m staying in a Garden Wing room, I always select that I want a room on the first floor during the online check-in process.
+All of the ground-floor rooms have spacious patios with chairs and a small table, while upper-floor rooms do not have outdoor space.

 If you have a large family and want to be within walking distance of EPCOT and Disney’s Hollywood Studios, consider staying at Disney’s Yacht Club Resort.
-The nautical-themed hotel features rooms with standard, woods, or water views that can sleep up to five on two queen beds and a day bed.
-And if you can swing it, splurge for the water view rooms to enjoy the sunrise over the water and see the nightly EPCOT fireworks from the room’s balcony.
+The nautical-themed hotel features rooms with standard, woods, or water views that can accommodate up to five people with two queen beds and a day bed.
+And if you can swing it, splurge for the water view rooms to enjoy the sunrise over Crescent Lake and see the nightly EPCOT fireworks from the room’s balcony.

-Disney’s Yacht Club also shares one of Disney’s most popular pools with its sister resort, Disney’s Beach Club.
+Disney’s Yacht Club also shares one of Disney’s most popular pools, Stormalong Bay, with its sister resort, Disney’s Beach Club.
 Be sure to spend some time at the pool that features a sand bottom, a massive water slide, and a small lazy river.

 Located right next to Disney’s Yacht Club Resort, Disney’s Beach Club Resort is a playful seaside escape that’s reminiscent of a New England beach town.
 Many of the rooms at Disney’s Beach Club Resort sleep five (or even six adults if you book a deluxe room).
 And its epic pool, Stormalong Bay, is a big hit with families.